 I’ll admit it’s an odd name for a business, but I like that it contains my initials.

 I moved to the family homestead in Tamworth, NH, when I was seven.
-The Bryant Farm has been in the family since Tamworth’s founding; the change in last name happened when my great-grandmother Florence Bryant, who was born next door in the "big house," married Harry Lincoln Smith.
+The Bryant Farm has been in the family since Tamworth’s founding; the change in last name happened when my great-grandmother Florence Bryant (who was born in what is now my bathroom) married Harry Lincoln Smith of Laconia, NH.

 I left home to study unrequited love and ended up in the western suburbs of Chicago for 17 years, where I freelanced as an editor/proofreader, helped a trucker drive a big rig full of Fannie May candy, and did graphic design for La Leche League International and InterVarsity Press.
 I stayed with IVP for a decade and started WordFarm Press with a small group of friends from there, and I continue to serve as their fiction editor.

 I moved back to Tamworth in 2008 (just prior to the realization that we had entered the Great Recession).
 Since then, I have lived with my mother (my father having passed away in 2015) working freelance and odd jobs interrupted by a couple-year stint as the Publicity Coordinator for The Remick Country Doctor Museum & Farm.
-I also sell Christmas trees and deliver mail.
+I also farm Christmas trees, deliver mail, and help a wounded veteran tend his homestead.

 Drop Me a Line . . .